 Q: Where can I find good bars in the Red Light District?

-With about 1.500 different cafes and bars to choose from, there is no excuse for going thirsty in Amsterdam.
+A: With about 1.500 different cafes and bars to choose from, there is no excuse for going thirsty in Amsterdam.
 They can be found on just about every street, corner or canal and all of them offer something different.
 The Red Light District offers a vast range of themed bars (everything from Irish pubs to sport bars and Australian hang-outs or cocktail bars).
 There are also some wonderful Grand Cafes and a fine range of hostelries for those who like things a little more chic and trendy.

 One of our favorite places in the Red Light District is The Burger Factory on Amsterdam’s Warmoesstraat.
 This is the only place in the area where you can tap your own beers!
 They have lovely finger food as well.
 And they stay open late!